Regulatory and Other Legal Issues Impacting IPTV: What Does the Future Hold?

-Television programs are now being delivered by a number of different platforms – cable, satellites and even the internet.
-While IPTV or Internet Protocol TV is relatively new in Canada, it has changed the way people watch television.
+Television programs broadcast by a number of different platforms – cable, satellites and even the internet.
+While IPTV or Internet Protocol TV, is relatively new in Canada, it has changed the way people watch television.

 IPTV is becoming increasingly popular and the reasons aren’t difficult to guess.
-People have easy access to the internet and IPTV offers better quality audio and video than the traditional broadcasting modes of TV.
+People have easy access to the internet and IPTV offers better quality audio and video the traditional services.

 The IPTV Industry is Booming across the Globe

 IPTV has changed the entire dynamics of television viewing across the globe.
-Communication giants in the US, Hong Kong and other parts of the world are spending millions of dollars on the IPTV rollout.
-But recently there has been an increase in the legal and regulatory issues related to IPTV in Canada as well.
+Communication giants in the US, Hong Kong and other parts of the world spend millions on the IPTV roll out.
+But recently there has been an uptick in the legal and regulatory issues related to IPTV in Canada as well.

 You might have heard that three of the biggest television companies in Canada have requested the authorities to temporarily block the sale of digital set-up boxes.
 This is because a number of business have emerged that sell set-up boxes which allow viewers to watch copyrighted content for a fraction of the cost.

 Rogers Communication along with a couple of other communication companies decided to take legal action against the companies that distribute content.
 In the Court documents, Rogers, Bell, and Videotron stated that set-up boxes allow customers to watch pirated and illegal content.
-Rogers Communications further stated that set-up box owners can also watch live TV content that is strictly reserved for cable TV subscribers.
+Rogers Communications also said set-up box owners can also watch live TV content strictly reserved for cable TV subscribers.

-The federal Court issued a statement which suspended the sales of digital set-up boxes.
-Justice Tremblay Lamer stated that this case wasn’t the first time any new technology was alleged to break copyright laws.
+The federal Court issued a statement that suspended the sales of digital set-up boxes.
+Justice Tremblay Lamer said this case wasn’t the first time any new technology was alleged to break copyright laws.

 History of IPTV in Canada

 Most Canadian cable operators have been trying to launch IPTV for years.
-This interestingly is an attempt to lure customers and keep away out of the grips of communication giants.
+This interestingly is an attempt to lure customers away from the grips of communication giants.
 But numerous questions are now surfacing about the legal status of IPTV in Canada.

 Basically, the competition between telephone service providers and cable TV providers isn’t something new.
-Perhaps the biggest advantage of IPTV is that it can be integrated with other IP-based services such as high-speed internet and this is exactly where telecommunication companies have an edge over the traditional cable service providers.
+Perhaps the biggest advantage of IPTV is it can be integrated with other IP-based services such as high-speed internet.
+This is exactly where telecommunications companies have an edge over the traditional cable service providers.

 Is IPTV a Real Threat?

-Not all viewers might have the desire to watch or download pirated shows, but there’s a chance that people cancel their cable TV subscriptions to watch their favorite movies and TV shows for a lower cost.
-Yes, IPTV gives customers a greater choice over what they want to watch and the quality of video and audio is definitely better than what you get with regular satellite TV broadcast or cable TV.
+Not all viewers have the desire to watch or download pirated shows, but many people might cancel their cable TV subscriptions to watch movies and TV shows for a lower cost.
+IPTV gives customers a greater choice over what they want to watch.
+Also, the quality of video and audio is definitely better than regular satellite TV broadcast or cable TV.